 NC Wildlife Reptiles

 The Eastern diamondback rattlesnake, or Crotalus adamanteus, is in North Carolina's coastal plains, in the southern region of the state.
 These snakes are venomous; when threatened, Eastern diamondback rattlesnakes will shake the rattle on their tail as a warning.
 This carnivorous reptile preys on rabbits and rats.
 The average length of an adult is 4 to 5 feet.

 The coastal plains of North Carolina is also home to the mimic glass lizard.
-This legless reptilian specimen resembles a snake, except it is able move its eyelids and has external ear openings.
+This legless reptilian NC wildlife specimen resembles a snake, except it is able move its eyelids and has external ear openings.
 If the mimic glass lizard is trapped by another animal, it is able to break off its tail to escape; the tail will regenerate.

 The chain pickerel, or Esox niger, is more commonly known as “jack” among North Carolina's fishermen.
-This freshwater fish species is generally found in rivers and lakes in the eastern region of the state.
+This freshwater NC wildlife species is generally found in rivers and lakes in the eastern region of the state.
 Most the chain pickerel's scales are dark green and bronze, but its underbelly has white scales; a black bar is underneath its eyes.
 Adult specimens grow up to 20 inches in length.